CICA Domestic Abuse Compensation Claims

-This means claims can be pursued even if those carrying out the abuse have since died.
+Claims can be pursued even if those carrying out the abuse have since died.

 Our Abuse Claim Experts

-How much will my claim cost?
+How much will my CICA claim cost?

 If your case is successful, you will only be expected to pay a contribution to your solicitor’s fees once the case has been resolved.
 The costs paid are usually a percentage of the compensation awarded and will be agreed before your case is carried out.

-- Sexual abuse.
+- Sexual abuse

-- Loss of past or future earnings.
+- Loss of past or future earnings, in some circumstances